mikerobeson/Misc_Code/SILVA_to_RDP/README.md

     [parse_nonstandard_chars.py](https://gist.github.com/walterst/0a4d36dbb20c54eeb952) from [@walterst](https://gist.github.com/walterst).
     These characters can cause the RDP classifier and other programs to fail.

-8) Take the corrected taxonomy file and make it RDP friendly:
+8) Take the corrected taxonomy file and make it RDP friendly.
     `python prep_silva_taxonomy_file.py <taxonomy.outfile.txt> <taxonomy.rdp.outfile.txt>`
     As there can be many more than 7-levels of taxonomy (see below), you can change the default parameters for `summarize_taxa` in your [qiime_config file](http://qiime.org/install/qiime_config.html).
 For example you